+The peer review for the adjacent property provided a list of nine (9) recommendations of items to be addressed or clarified prior to the development proceeding.
 The Conditions of Approval attached as Appendix C includes a requirement that the owner meet the recommendations made by Dr. Hutchison.
 Subject to the property owner meeting these recommendations, it is Planning Services' opinion that the subject property is able to meet the criteria established by the Official Plan for the creation of Minimal Impact Lots.

-It is my professional opinion that the proposed Official Plan Amendment, Zoning By-law Amendment and Draft Plan of Condominium are in conformity with the Official Plan and the Growth Plan for Northern Ontario (GPNO 2011) and the end use is consistent with the Provincial Policy Statement (PPS 2020).
+It is my professional opinion that the proposed Official Plan Amendment, Zoning By-law Amendment and Draft Plan of Subdivision are in conformity with the Official Plan and the Growth Plan for Northern Ontario (GPNO 2011) and the end use is consistent with the Provincial Policy Statement (PPS 2020).